mdumke/onboarding/README.md

 ```
 npm install
 ```
 on the command line and wait for about half a minute.
 That should download everything we need.
-After that, there will be a new folder called `node_modules` in your project-folder which will be full of other people's code.
+After that there will be a new folder called `node_modules` in your project-folder which will be full of other people's code.

 ### 4. Start the Server